 Welcome to the eIRTI

-As the institutional home for the IRTI, USC welcomes you as the next generation of drug researchers and the field looks towards your future leadership and innovation.
+As the institutional home for the eIRTI, USC welcomes you as the next generation of substance researchers and the field looks towards your future leadership and innovation.

 We congratulate Dr. Melissa Ertl ’22 on her Assistant Professor position at the University of Minnesota!
 Click here to read more about Melissa.

 We congratulate Dr. Anel Jaramillo ’21 on her K01 award!
 Click here to read more about Anel.

 We congratulate Dr. Manny Ocasio ’17 on his K01 award!
 Click here to read more about Manny.

 We congratulate Dr. Argentina Servin ’13 on her R01 award!
 Click here to read more about Argentina.